-MLB Playoffs odds: World Series
+MLB Playoffs odds

 Bettors have the option of wagering on the overall result of a series, or the entire postseason by backing a World Series champion.
 These are called futures bets and they can be placed during the preseason, regular season, or during the postseason.
 Here is a look at the current World Series odds.

 How the MLB playoffs work